Comprehensive Guide on Broken Authentication & Session Management

 But before hitting up the “change” button, we’ll run our favourite tool “burpsuite” and capture the ongoing HTTP Request.

-From the below image you can see that we’ve successfully captured the HTTP request, and there we are again presented with the “PHPSESSID”.
+The below image shows that we’ve successfully captured the HTTP request, and we are again presented with the “PHPSESSID”.

 Now we’ll be sharing this captured request to the repeater and replace the session ID, and further will check its generated response.

-From the above image, you can see that the user have been changed from bee to Hackingarticles as we hit the Send button.
+From the above image, you can see that we changed the user from bee to Hackingarticles as we hit the Send button.

 We’re almost there, just change the “PHPSESSID=” with the one that we’ve used in our previous step, in the Proxy tab.